Q: What do James Bond, Dexter Morgan, and Hannibal Lecter all have in common?

 7. Are professional when someone has treated them poorly, rather than vengeful

 Good Psychopaths study people and know how to persuade others to get what they want.
-They are able to get inside the mind of others and think what they think, or feel what they feel.
+They are able to get inside the mind of others and think what they think or feel what they feel.
 The main difference is that they can switch off their emotions and empathy when needed too, depending on what will benefit them the most in any given situation.
-In mock business scenarios, Good Psychopaths make way more money than normal participants when negotiating because they aren’t bothered by another party’s attempt to screw them over, and continue to make the right rational choice that will serve them best in the long-term.
-This is in comparison to most normal people, who will respond in kind when someone has been unfair towards them in a negotiation, even if it means that they are worse off in the long run.
+In mock business scenarios, Good Psychopaths make way more money than usual participants when negotiating because they aren’t bothered by another party’s attempt to screw them over, and continue to make the right rational choice that will serve them best in the long-term.
+This is in comparison to most ordinary people, who will respond in kind when someone has been unfair towards them in a negotiation, even if it means that they are worse off in the long run.
 A Good Psychopath doesn’t care about what is fair or who is winning, they only care about what is going to be best for them.

 Dr Damon Ashworth

 *Disclaimer: In no way am I saying that being a Psychopath is a desirable outcome.
 However, it is no secret that these individuals are sometimes wildly successful, especially in our Capitalist Society.
-By understanding how Good Psychopaths work and learning the same skills that help them to get ahead, we will offset any of the natural benefits that they have, and hopefully eclipse them in any areas that they are weak (e.g. genuine feelings and concerns for others).
+By understanding how Good Psychopaths work and learning the same skills that help them to get ahead, we will offset any of the natural benefits that they have, and hopefully, eclipse them in any areas that they are weak (e.g. genuine feelings and concerns for others).
 This will potentially reduce the overall suffering that these individuals can inflict upon society by limiting their power.